Purple Mountains (album): Music and lyrics

 Khanna and Berman both viewed the album as a "break-up record".
-The opening two songs feature dark lyricsm juxtaposed against "jolly" instrumention.
+The opening two songs feature dark lyricism juxtaposed against "jolly" instrumention.
 "Maybe I'm the Only One for Me" was intended as to be from an incel's perspective and was, in his eyes, the "ultimate neo-liberal love song, as we sit in a place of peak individualism".

 The album's lyrics are heavily inspired by Berman's lifetime struggle with depression and addiction and the circumstances of his life in the years preceding his death.
-He had separated from his wife and told Vish Khanna, "I don't have any desire to be in a relationship with anyone else, and I do feel like I’m on the other side of my career of being a Lothario".
+He had separated from his wife and told Vish Khanna, "I don't have any desire to be in a relationship with anyone else, and I do feel like I'm on the other side of my career of being a Lothario".
 After his death, some listeners suggested that the album may have been a suicide note.
 Gate Pratt, a college friend and writing partner of Berman's, has said that he discussed many songs including "Darkness and Cold" and "She's Making Friends, I'm Turning Stranger" with Berman many years before Purple Mountains.
-Pratt has said that dismissed the notion that the album is a "suicide note".
+Pratt dismissed the notion that the album is a "suicide note".
 Commenting on "Maybe I'm the Only One for Me", Pratt said: "That song was intended to be hopeful and upbeat and optimistic — like a recognition that you could be happy alone.
 Him putting that song at the end of the album was intentional and, I think, meant to signal, 'I'm okay with all this.'"